TheOnlyKirb/theonlykirb.github.io/source/code/topics/discordjs/advancedbot/index.md

     description: 'Command Description'
 };
 ```
+`exports.run` is exporting the actual code that will be run on a command call, while `exports.help` is exporting the command data for the help command, and command identification.

 Now that we know the command structure, we can set the commands like we did with the events!
-Do note, normally you wouldn't want to have this many nested loops, but in this case it is necessary.
+Do note, normally you wouldn't want to have this many nested loops, but in this case it is practical.

 ```js
 fs.readdir("./commands", (err, categories) => {